HouzuoGuo/laitos/doc/Web service: GitLab browser.md

 2. If Email notifications are to be enabled, follow [outgoing mail configuration](https://github.com/HouzuoGuo/laitos/wiki/Outgoing-mail-configuration).

-Here is an example setup that hosts a home page and media files:
+Here is an example setup:
 <pre>
 {
     ...